Expand description

 §Examples

-The example below demonstrates an app extension implementation that provides a service.
+The example below demonstrates a service.

 /// Foo service.